Jacob Brafman: Influence

 Hal Draper, an American Trotskyist, in his book Karl Marx's Theory of Revolution claimed that Mikhail Bakunin, one of the Russian founding figures of anarchism, was likely inspired by Brafman's writings on Jews.
 In the case of Bakunin, in a letter written in December 1871, he made the claim that Jews were a "collective parasite", and claimed that "this world is presently, at the disposal of Marx on the one hand and the Rothschild family on the other," putting a conspiratorial spin on this theme as part of his rivalry with the Marxian socialists of the International Workingmen's Association.

 Family

-One of Brafman's grandchildren was Vladislav Khodasevich, the Russian literary critic.
+One of Brafman's grandchildren was Vladislav Khodasevich, the Russian poet.

 Cultural references

 Brafman is mentioned in The Prague Cemetery, the novel by Umberto Eco.